 The Na'vi Language

 The Na'vi language was created by Paul Frommer, a linguist and professor at the University of Southern California.
 Frommer was approached by James Cameron to create a language for the Na'vi species that would be both realistic and culturally appropriate.
-Frommer spent several years developing the language, taking inspiration from various indigenous languages, including Inuit and Navajo, as well as constructing unique grammar and syntax rules that reflected the Na'vi's culture and worldview.
+Frommer spent several years developing the language, drawing inspiration from a variety of languages, including Polynesian, African, and even Mandarin Chinese (a language he speaks).
+While some sources have suggested Inuit and Navajo as influences, these are not explicitly confirmed by Frommer.

 Read Also: How to Learn a Language by Watching TV

 One of the most distinctive features of Na'vi is its phonology, or sound system.
-The language has several sounds that are not found in English, such as a glottal stop and a uvular fricative.
-The language also has a unique stress system, where the stress falls on the penultimate (second-to-last) syllable of a word.
+The language includes sounds not found in English, such as a glottal stop.
+However, contrary to some claims, Na'vi does nothave a uvular fricative.

 Learning Na'vi

-While Na'vi may be a beautiful language to listen to, it is not an easy language to learn.
+While Na'vi may be a beautiful language to listen to, it is not without its challenges.
 Even the actors in Avatar did not become fluent in the language but instead relied on Frommer to coach them on their lines.
-Frommer himself admits that Na'vi is a challenging language to learn, with its complex grammar and unique sounds.
+However, many members of the Na'vi language community argue that Na'vi is relatively easier to learn compared to some natural languages, thanks to its small number of exceptions, lack of articles, and absence of conjugations.

 Summing up